joakibj/tswrdb/README.md

     test

+To generate IntelliJ IDEA project files:

+    gen-idea

+To assemble a "binary", known as a fatjar:

+    assembly

+The jar can be found in `tswrdb\tswrdb-cmdui\target\scala-2.10`

 Usage
 =====

 **All use of tswrdb is at your own risk!**

-Currently there is no elegant packaging for tswrdb.
-It uses the sbt to manage the lifecycle, including running the application with no additional hassle.
+#### Using the packaged fatjar

+Currently tswrdb is packaged as a self-contained jar.
+Since tswrdb is in an initial development stage, it is not versioned.
+However, a [pre-release](https://github.com/joakibj/tswcalc/releases/tag/v0.0.1) can be found.

 To use tswrdb you need the following:

+1. The [tswrdb-0.0.1.jar](https://github.com/joakibj/tswcalc/releases/tag/v0.0.1) in a directory of your choice. (e.g. `C:\tswrdb`)
-1. A shell (cmd.exe or any *nix shell)
+2. A shell (cmd.exe or any *nix shell)
-2. Java 6 runtime
+3. Java 6 runtime
-3. sbt
 4. A legal copy of The Secret World by Funcom
     * An installation of TSW ([TestLive](http://forums.thesecretworld.com/showthread.php?t=55882) is recommended)

+When in the tswrdb directory (prints version):

+    java -jar tswrdb-0.0.1.jar --version

+Export all Loading Screen Images to ``./exported/1010042 (Loading Screen Images)``:

+    java -jar tswrdb-0.0.1.jar export rdbtype 1010042 --tsw """D:\Programs\TSW TestLive"""

+Export all german strings to XML files in ``./exported/1030002 (Strings)``:

+    java -jar tswrdb-0.0.1.jar export strings --lang de --tsw """D:\Programs\TSW TestLive"""

+Export all english strings to JSON files in ``./exported/1030002 (Strings)``:

+    java -jar tswrdb-0.0.1.jar export strings --lang en --json --tsw """D:\Programs\TSW TestLive"""

+#### Using sbt

+It is possible to run tswrdb in sbt without any additional hassle.

-When in the tswrdb root directory (e.g. ``~/dev/tswrdb``):
+When in the tswrdb root directory (e.g. `~/dev/tswrdb`):

     sbt